CodeYourFuture/curriculum/common-content/en/module/js1/variables/index.md

 ```

 {{<note type="note" title="string literal">}}
-In this example, we don't use a variable or an expression to create a string.
+In this example, we don't use a variable or a template to create a string.
 Instead we write a string `"Hello there, Alicia"`.

 A sequence of characters enclosed in quotation marks is called a **string literal**. `"Hello there, Alicia"` is a string literal.

+Similarly, `10` is a **number literal**.

 ## {{</note>}}